En-Query/EncryptedQuery/doc/Deployment-README.md

 MariaDB (https://mariadb.org/) for processing of JDBC data sources.
 Installation of MariaDB is beyond the scope of this document.
 Refer to the TechMint article for installing MariaDB on Centos 7 (https://www.tecmint.com/install-mariadb-in-centos-7/)

 Apache Kafka (https://kafka.apache.org/) for Streaming.
 Installation of Apache Kafka is beyond the scope of this document.
 Refer to the Apache Kafka Quickstart (https://kafka.apache.org/quickstart/)

+Apache Hadoop (https://hadoop.apache.org/) for Hadoop processing.
+Installation of Apache Hadoop is beyond the scope of this document.
+Refer to the Apache Hadoop "Getting Started" link from the Hadoop home page.

 ### Setup
 The querier and responder are designed to be run on seperate servers but can be configured to run on the same server for testing.
 For the setup below it is assumed you downloaded or cloned the application into your `/home` folder.
 If the application has been downloaded somewhere else use that location in the below commands.